 Of course, if you want to learn more information about the response, you should inspect it more than this.

-Malformed calls to Globus SDK methods may raise standard python exceptions (ValueError, etc.), but for correct usage, all errors will be instances of GlobusError.
+All errors raised by the SDK should be instances of GlobusError.
+Malformed calls to Globus SDK methods typically raise GlobusSDKUsageError, but, in rare cases, may raise standard python exceptions (ValueError, OSError, etc.)